gdarmon/CodeFormat/README.md

-To fix all the code \
+#TO fix all the code
 clang-tidy  -fix-errors -checks=*  main.cpp -- -std=c++11

-How to build:
+#how to build

-module load bazel \
+module load bazel
 bazel build //:GetFormat